xphoenixx32/ProjectionTool-streamlit/README.md

 # Projection Automation Tool

-A powerful Streamlit application for analyzing business metrics and creating projections based on historical data, designed for business analysts and data scientists.
+A Streamlit application that analyzes business metrics and creates projections based on historical data, allowing for easy visualization of various metrics and their change differences.

 ## Features